Bellagio Las Vegas Layout: The Y-Shape, the Main and Spa Towers, and the Conservatory

 Skip the Guesswork

 Bellagio's curved layout and split towers confuse more people than you'd expect from a mid-sized property.
 Casino Compass gives you turn-by-turn directions inside—find your tower's elevators, get to the tram, or navigate to dinner without wandering past the Conservatory three times.
-Download before your trip.
+Download Casino Compass before your trip.